BuildOnViction/docs/docs/whitepaper.md

 There are maximum ninety-nine masternodes elected in the masternode committee.
-The required amount of deposit for masternode role is set at 50 000 \$TOMO.
+The required amount of deposit for masternode role is set at 50 000 TOMO.
 This amount is locked in a *voting smart contract*.
 Once a masternode is demoted (by not remaining in the top ninety-nine voted masternodes) or intentionally quits the masternode candidates list/masternode committee, the deposit will have been locked for a month.

-Token holders can vote at any time, by any number of votes (which is actually counted by the amount of \$TOMO they bet on some masternode candidates).
+Token holders can vote at any time, by any number of votes (which is actually counted by the amount of TOMO they bet on some masternode candidates).
 They can use masternode’s performance statistics in the governance *Voting DApp* as reference information to give votes.
-The set of masternodes is dynamically sorted by the amount of \$TOMO and counted up to ninety-nine, upon reception of votes.
+The set of masternodes is dynamically sorted by the amount of TOMO and counted up to ninety-nine, upon reception of votes.

 ### Reward Mechanism {#reward-mechanism .unnumbered}